 The appeal of a harsh obstacle with questionable dividend might be contested by some, but Sano thought he understood — and it made it all the more unfortunate that just in time for them to lose that allure — as they became commonplace, as the anticipated danger went unvisited, as the challenge was met and forgotten — then the addiction was felt, and what were you left with?
 A costly habit of mediocre appeal that you would probably still be better without, but by then could not do without.

 Somehow this entire concept bothered him a good deal more than it reasonably should have.
-Yes, he found for some reason, as he kept his eyes locked on the shortening cigarette, that he almost couldn’t stand the very idea of running the risk of an inescapable addiction for the sake of an attraction that didn’t even make sense and was quite possibly based on everything that condemned it.
-It was… frightening… disheartening… and he had the urge to toss the thing to the ground, grind it out, and walk away without a word.
-Why it should disturb him so very much he did not care to think.
+Yes, he found for some reason, as he kept his eyes locked on the shortening cigarette, he almost couldn’t stand the idea of running the risk of an inescapable addiction for the sake of an attraction that didn’t even make sense and was quite possibly based on everything that condemned it.
+It was… frightening… disheartening… and he had the urge to toss the thing to the ground, grind it out, and walk away without a word into the rain.
+Why it should disturb him so very much he didn’t care to consider.

-He looked over at Saitou, thinking to say something but not sure what.
-Saitou was still watching him, appearing inquiring and bemused, smoke drifting from his slightly upturned lips.
-That was such a familiar sight, it only struck Sano after several moments… of course Saitou had more experience in this area, more information on this disquieting subject than Sano did, could perhaps answer his questions.
+He looked over at Saitou, thinking to say something but unsure what.
+Saitou still watched him, appearing inquisitive and bemused, smoke drifting from his slightly upturned lips.
+That was such a familiar sight, it only struck Sano after several moments… of course Saitou had more experience in this area, more information on this disquieting subject than Sano did, and could perhaps answer his questions.